thewhitetulip/build-app-with-python-antitextbook/manuscript/01-intro-to-python.md

 ['file1.txt', 'file2.txt', 'file3.txt', 'file4.txt', 'file5.txt']
  ```

 The `glob` method does a regular expression match on the current directory.
+If you want to explore how to use regular expressions, check out [re](https://docs.python.org/3/library/re.html), part of the standard library.

 As you advance your knowledge in Python, you'll feel the need to use as many stdlib functions as you can so as to reduce code duplication.